Srishtisharma7/ResumeScreener-and-CandidateRanking-/README.md

 Job Portals integrating AI-powered resume screening.

-Companies & Startups for quick hiring decisions.
+Companies & Startups for quick and accurate hiring decisions.

 This project makes hiring faster, smarter, and more efficient with AI! 🚀